munnafaisal/PORTFOLIO-OF-FAISAL-AHMED-SIDDIQI/README.md

 ![Screenshot](assets/Archive_Agent.png)

 ### MY WORK ON Customized VECTOR DB (In Memory) in 2020
-- In the mid of 2020 When first wave or CORONA hit so hard worldwide and we all got locked downed inside our home, Out of uncertainty and deppression I was just how to keep myself busy anyway.I took inspiration from from several SOTA papers and started building a **VECTOR DB** for video segment retrieval from large DB.
+- In the mid of 2020 When first wave or CORONA hit so hard worldwide and we all got locked downed inside our home, Out of uncertainty and deppression I was just thinking on how to keep myself busy anyway.I took inspiration from from several SOTA papers and started building a **VECTOR DB** for video segment retrieval from large DB.
 - Within couple of months I managed to build a **VECTOR DB** of my own using ANN(Approximate nearest neighbour), LSH, PCA and also applied some custom mathmatical operations on embeddings for better retrieval performance
 - Click here to see the [DEMO](https://github.com/munnafaisal/Deep-Object-Search-With-Hash)